sheepla/fzwiki/README.md

 ## Configuration

-You can change the default language for Wikipedia by setting a value in the environment variable `FZWIKI_LANG` .
+To change the default language for Wikipedia, set a value in the environment variable `FZWIKI_LANG` .

 ```bash
 FZWIKI_LANG="ja" fzwiki ... # --> search from ja.wikipedia.org instead of en.wikipedia.org
 ```

-If you want to make the setting persistent, add the following line to your rc file of the shell.
+To make the setting persistent, add the following line to your rc file of the shell.

 - **bash** (`~/.bashrc`) or **zsh** (`~/.zshrc`):